How to manage your property. Key points that every landlord should know.

 1. Tenants matter.
 A quality tenant pays for themselves over time.
 A tenant selection process should be comprehensive.
 It should include credit checks tenant reviews, criminal history, police checks, employment, and previous landlord checks.

 2. Receive payments on time.
 Ensure your tenants are paying on time, and have a record of this payment.
-This will with your end-of-financial year summary.
+This will help you with your end-of-financial year summary.

 3. Quality tradespeople.
 Maintenance is one of the ongoing costs of owning an investment property.
 Ensuring you have quality tradespeople to deal with issues when they arrive is key.
-Having people who will do a good job once instead of poorly done which becomes more expensive.
+Having people who will do a good job once instead of done poorly many times (which becomes more expensive).

 4. Comprehensive inspections.
 Ensure your property is thoroughly inspected before your tenants move in.
 Document all faults so that you are both held accountable.